shwethav29/decapstone/README.md

 - country

 Other normalized tables are
-- immigration
+- immigration - this is created from the immigration data.
+Partitioned by year and month.
-- immigrant
+- immigrant - the immigration data is transformed to the immigrant data.
+Partitioned by year and month.
-- airports
+- airports - the airports data comes from the airport code that is joined with the us_port codes from data dictionary.
-- weather
+- weather - The weather data comed from the global temperature data.
+This is partitioned by the month of the reading.
-- city
+- city - This data comes by transforming the data from USA demographics.

 Finally we have created immigration_demographics:
 This table shows the immigrants by age, visatype which cities they come to and the median age and population of the city.